-The S&P 500 closed April with a marginal monthly gain of 0.91% after almost no change in March of -0.04%.
-All three S&P 500 MAs are signaling "invested" and two of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".
-In the table, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed April with a minor monthly gain of 0.27% after a loss of 2.69% in March.
+All three S&P 500 MAs are signaling "invested" and three of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), and PowerShares DB Commodity Index (DBC) — are signaling "invested".

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.

 For a fascinating analysis of the Ivy Portfolio strategy, see this article by Adam Butler, Mike Philbrick, and Rodrigo Gordillo:

 Over the past few years, we've used Excel to track the performance of various moving-average timing strategies.
 But now we use the backtesting tools available on the ETFReplay.com website.
 Anyone who is interested in market timing with ETFs should have a look at this website.
 Here are the two tools we most frequently use:

 Buying and selling based on a moving average of monthly closes can be an effective strategy for managing the risk of severe loss from major bear markets.
 In essence, when the monthly close of the index is above the moving average value, you hold the index.
 When the index closes below, you move to cash.
 The disadvantage is that it never gets you out at the top or back in at the bottom.
 Also, it can produce the occasional whipsaw (short-term buy or sell signal), which we've seen most recently in 2016.